 In addition to convention center personnel, SOT employs security staff to assist before and during the meeting.
 The personal safety tips outlined on this page are provided by these security experts.

 The best way to stay safe is to be aware of your surroundings and to avoid situations in which you feel uncomfortable.
-Travel “smart” when you leave Nashville Music City Center:
+Travel “smart” when you leave Salt Palace Convention Center:

 The possibility of demonstrators is very real given the nature of toxicology research.
 Events of this nature range from verbal confrontations, protests, and strikes to riots.
 Here are some safety tips in the event of demonstrations: